jindrichmynarz/dissertation/parts/offline_evaluation.md

 The evaluation of task 3 on diversity is evaluated using intra-list diversity (ILD) with only dcterms:subject and dbo:author.
 We can also restrict the ILD to few properties (or property paths).
 -->

-Accuracy, however, is not a suitable metric for evaluation of matchmaking because of the class imbalance within matchmaking results. <!-- [Christen, 2012](#Christen2012) -->
+Accuracy, however, is not a suitable metric for evaluation of matchmaking because of the class imbalance within matchmaking results. <!-- [@Christen2012] -->
 Results with the status of non-match are much more prevalent in matchmaking than those with the status of match, which skews accuracy measure, as it takes the number of true negatives into account.

 <!--